 For example, a German subject (an immigrant to the United States), who treated furniture as fixed, had bolted to the floor the chair on which visitors sat in his office.
 This caused great consternation among American visitors.
 One of my Chinese subjects informed me that in China a visitor would not dream of adjusting the furniture to conform to his unwritten definition of an interaction distance unless specifically instructed to do so by his host.
 American students in my classes, who cover a wide spectrum of ethnic, class, and regional cultures within the United States, have been evenly divided between those who adjust the furniture to conform to an informal norm and those who do not.Hall et al., 1968, p.
 91

 The Size of Personal Space

 Many factors have been identified that affect our arrangements in space vis-à-vis other individuals.
 Some factors are environmental, such as the space available and noise in the environment.

-There is also evidence that modifying our sensory input can have an effect on personal space.
+There is also evidence that modifying our sensory input can influence personal space.
 One study showed that persons wearing headphones enlarged their own space bubbles (Lloyd, Coates, Knopp, Oram, & Rowbotham, 2009).
 Conversely, seeing that others were wearing dark glasses or mirror glasses altered the personal space of some research subjects (Yoshida & Hori, 1989).

 Fear and anxiety affect personal space.
 In a study of humans who were afraid of dogs, the auditory signal of a dog growling (as compared to the sound of a sheep bleating) extended the subjects’ personal space (Taffou & Viaud-Delmon, 2014).

 For humans, there are countless other variables having to do with personal characteristics.
-Hayduk (1978) lists the following as possible factors:
+Hayduk (1978) lists the following as potential factors:

 - socioeconomic status